-There is perhaps no greater need for innovation than in increasing the sustainability of design, production, and construction processes.
-As the aforementioned pressure from governments and clients to create more sustainable products, processes, and structures continues to rise, AEC and D&M organizations will increasingly leverage AI and modeling tools and techniques to arrive at new designs that balance purpose, sustainable design and materials, and economic factors.
+There is perhaps no greater need for innovation than in increasing the sustainability of design, production and construction processes.
+As the aforementioned pressure from governments and clients to create more sustainable products, processes and structures continues to rise, AEC and D&M organisations will increasingly leverage AI and modelling tools and techniques to arrive at new designs that balance purpose, sustainable design and materials, and economic factors.

 "There is generally a trade-off between environmental sustainability and economic efficiency," says The University of Tokyo's Kajikawa.
-AI and modeling can be tuned to help humans make those decisions in a complex trade-off, he says.
+AI and modelling can be tuned to help humans make those decisions in a complex trade-off, he says.

-A Capgemini Research Institute survey of 480 global manufacturing executives conducted in February and March 2021 found that organizations are already seeing sustainability benefits from scaled digital technologies including automation, AI/machine learning, and data analytics.
+A Capgemini Research Institute survey of 480 global manufacturing executives conducted in February and March 2021 found that organisations are already seeing sustainability benefits from scaled digital technologies including automation, AI/machine learning and data analytics.
 FIGURE 2 For example, respondents report an average 15% reduction in waste over the past two years and another 20% expected over the next five.
 According to the report, "Innovation, driven by technology and data, can help manufacturers address both sustainability and economic concerns simultaneously."

-"When you look at building structures and you're trying to remove carbon from your building, you're trying to reduce energy in use, but you also need to look at the embodied carbon within the building itself, the materials," says Jacqui Glass, vice dean of research and a professor in construction management at University College London.
+"When you look at building structures and you're trying to remove carbon from your building, you're trying to reduce energy in use, but you also need to look at the embodied carbon within the building itself, the materials," says Jacqui Glass, Vice Dean of Research and Professor of Construction Management at University College London.

-One example of innovation in sustainability, she notes, is the Automating Concrete Construction project at the U.K.'s University of Bath, which seeks to dramatically improve sustainability and productivity in construction by defining a holistic approach to the manufacture, assembly, reuse, and deconstruction of concrete buildings.
-Machine learning, a subset of AI that allows a machine to automatically learn from past data without specifically being programmed for
+One example of innovation in sustainability, she notes, is the Automating Concrete Construction project at the UK's University of Bath, which seeks to dramatically improve sustainability and productivity in construction by defining a holistic approach to the manufacture, assembly, reuse and deconstruction of concrete buildings.
+Machine learning, a subset of AI that allows a machine to automatically learn from past data without specifically being programmed for that purpose, is being used to design smart slabs that are then created using concrete frames, cutting material use by up to 50% by ensuring